Global Action on Cybercrime Extended (GLACY)+

-GLACY+ is intended to extend the experience of the GLACY project (2013 – 2016) which supported seven priority countries in Africa and the Asia-Pacific region – Mauritius, Morocco, Philippines, Senegal, South Africa, Sri Lanka and Tonga.
+GLACY+ is intended to extend the experience of the GLACY project (2013 – 2016) and supports nineteen priority and hub countries in Africa, Asia-Pacific and Latin America and the Caribbean region – Benin, Brazil, Burkina Faso, Cabo Verde, Chile, Colombia, Costa Rica, Dominican Republic, Fiji, Ghana, Mauritius, Morocco, Nigeria, Paraguay, Peru, Philippines, Senegal, Sri Lanka, Timor Leste and Tonga.
 These countries may serve as hubs to share their experience within their respective regions.
-Moreover, countries of Latin America and the Caribbean now also benefit from project support.

 To strengthen the capacities of States worldwide to apply legislation on cybercrime and electronic evidence and enhance their abilities for effective international cooperation in this area.

-- To promote consistent cybercrime and cybersecurity policies and strategies.
+1. To promote consistent cybercrime legislation, policies and strategies;

-- To strengthen the capacity of police authorities to investigate cybercrime and engage in effective police-to-police cooperation with each other as well as with cybercrime units in Europe and other regions.
+2. To strengthen the capacity of police authorities to investigate cybercrime and engage in effective police-to-police cooperation with each other as well as with cybercrime units in Europe and other regions;

 3. To enable criminal justice authorities to apply legislation and prosecute and adjudicate cases of cybercrime and electronic evidence and engage in international cooperation.

 In the highlight

 - Strategic priorities for cooperation on cybercrime and e-evidence adopted by GLACY (2013-2016) countries